 This section should also indicate an accurate percentage of time allocated to the project for each PI and support staff listed.
 The percentage is based on 100% of the research appointment (e.g., if the PI has a 70% research appointment and does not have another active AES research project, the effort shown can be 0.7 SY).
 If there are questions regarding the correct assignment of time, please contact the unit chair/head/director, Ag Budget Office director, or the Director’s office prior to completing this section.

 List NDSU collaborators.
 Collaborators are NDSU researchers or units that are active partners but not PIs in the research project.
-If it is an integrated project, please indicate the SY time commitment for Extension faculty or specialists.
+Indicate the SY, PY and/or TY time commitment for all collaborators.
+Each collaborator's commitment is usually 1-10% for the project but a higher percentage may be appropriate.
+If it is an integrated project, please specify the SY time commitment as Extension effort for Extension faculty or specialists.